 Based upon our experience in Santee, an R-value of 30 was estimated for the subject site.
 A traffic index (TI) of 5 was assumed for parking lot drive aisles and parking stalls.
-The traffic index, along with the estimated design R-value, were utilized for preliminary pavement section design.
-The pavement section has been computed in accordance with Caltrans design procedures and presented in Table 4.
+A TI of 7 was assumed for the collector streets Summit Avenue and Princess Joann.
+The traffic index and the estimated design R-value were utilized for preliminary pavement section design.
+The pavement section has been computed in accordance with Caltrans design procedures and presented in Table 6.